openwisp/netjsongraph.js/README.md

 #### Realtime Update

-If you want to update the data dynamically, you have to write function to get updated data.
-Then you only need call `JSONDataUpdate` and pass the data to update the view.
+We use [socket.io](https://socket.io/) to monitor data changes which supports WebSockets and Polling.
+You can call `JSONDataUpdate` when the data change event occurs and pass the data to update the view.

 ```JS
 /**